-Most of the clients I treat for anger management describe themselves as terrible people.
-Furthermore, they are often described as bullies by their family members and those who are close to them.
+Most of the clients I treat for anger management think of themselves as terrible people.
+Furthermore, they are often described as bullies by their family members and those closest to them.
 Typically such a description will come from a spouse who has called to schedule an appointment on their behalf.

 Is the problem simply boundaries?